 Turns out, Friday might not have anything to do with getting a case of nerves.
 You could have a fear strictly of the number 13, which could explain why the spooky set of digits leaves a bad feeling in your gut no matter what day it is.
 If encountering the odd number freaks out, you might want to chalk it up to Triskaidekaphobia, which is what a fear of 13 is called, according to the appropriately-named site Triskaidekaphobia.info.

 Your bad luck may come from your thoughts, not this “unlucky” day

 Ever hear of a self-fulfilling prophecy?
 That could be what’s happening on Friday the 13th.
 According to the Association for Psychological Science, falling down the stairs or missing a taxi have nothing to do with the unlucky day.
 Instead, your anticipation of an unlucky day may be what’s causing unfortunate events to unfold.
 Some experts believe that merely thinking that something could happen may set certain circumstances and behaviors in motion that cause them to actually take place.
 So think positive… just not too positive.
 Believe it or not, there are actually a number of lucky things that happened on Friday the 13th.

 You’re disrupting the economy

 If you’re panicked to the point of canceling flight plans—from visiting grandma to attending a work meeting—know that you may be part of the reason why it’s estimated that upwards of $900 million is lost in business on Friday the 13th.
 Experts at The Stress Management Center in North Carolina told National Geographic that people who avoid Friday the 13th at all costs may spell trouble for commerce; they say significant amounts of money are lost on this specific day because of people who decide not to fly or conduct business as usual.
-If it’s getting on a plane that you’re afraid of, and not Friday the 13th, check out these life-changing tips to help you conquer the fear of flying.

 You probably overgeneralize